velocityzen/sql-migrate-up/README.md

 - schema, string ("public") - schema
 - folder, string ("./migrations") - folder with migrations files
 - table, string ("migrations") - the name of the table to keep the history of migration
+- now, string ("now()") - the sql function for getting current timestamp
 - _parameters_, async function that should resolve into a data object that will be applied to every migration file
 - _query_, async function that runs SQL
 - _end_, async function that will be run after all is done.
 The perfect place to close your connections

 ## API: runMigrations

-`runMigrations` take all the same arguments except `finally`.
+`runMigrations` take all the same arguments except `end`.
 Returns a number of applied migrations.

 ```ts
 import { runMigrations } from "sql-up";